Certual/osuPoint/README.md

 If official tablet software (e.g. Wacom Desktop Center) is installed, stop its background services:
 1. Open Task Manager $\to$ Services tab.
 2. Locate `WTabletServicePro` or `Wacom Professional Service` $\to$ Right-click $\to$ **Stop**.
-*(Otherwise, Windows will prevent user-mode applications from accessing the tablet's USB handle).*

 ### 2. Hardware Topology Tip (Lowest Hardware Latency)
 For the lowest physical latency, plug your tablet directly into the **rear motherboard USB ports routed to the CPU (Direct CPU Lanes)** rather than ports routed through the motherboard chipset (PCH) or external USB hubs/monitors.
-Refer to your motherboard manual for CPU-direct USB port locations.

 ### 3. In-Game Settings (Critical)
 * **Raw Input: OFF.**
   > **Why:** Windows pointer acceleration curves only affect *relative* mouse deltas ($\Delta X, \Delta Y$).
 Because osu!Point uses `MOUSEEVENTF_ABSOLUTE`, Windows applies **zero acceleration**—the mapping is 100% linear.
-Enabling Raw Input in osu! forces the game engine to interpret absolute coordinates as relative deltas, which can cause the cursor to snap to the top-left corner or introduce redundant normalization math.
+Enabling Raw Input in osu! forces the game engine to interpret absolute coordinates as relative deltas, which can cause snapping or jitter.
 * **Mouse Sensitivity: 1.0x.**
   > Adjust your play area strictly inside osu!Point using millimeters.
 * **Screen Mode: Exclusive Fullscreen or Borderless.**